LabSOIL/rewetflux-ui/README.md

-# AlpineSoc
+# RewetFlux

 ## Overview
-Related to the [Sensormap](https://github.com/LabSOIL/sensormap-ui) project, providing the outputs of the AlpineSoc project.
+Related to the [Sensormap](https://github.com/LabSOIL/sensormap-ui) project, providing the outputs of the RewetFlux project.